 Abstract:

-With the rapid development of agricultural intensification in China, the annual production of crop straw has increased continuously.
-Composting has become a major pathway for straw utilization due to its capacity to convert lignocellulosic residues into humified organic matter.
+Annual production of the crop straw has been ever-increasing under intensive agriculture in China.
+Composting can be expected to serve as the major pathway for straw utilization.
+The lignocellulosic residues can be converted into humified organic matter.
 However, its practical application is often constrained by slow degradation rates and suboptimal compost quality.
-The application of straw-decomposing inoculants (SDIs) has been proposed as an effective approach to accelerate straw transformation and improve compost maturity, yet their actual performance under different composting conditions remains insufficiently clarified.
-To systematically quantify the effects of SDIs on straw degradation and compost maturation and to elucidate their responses to different process measures, this study conducted a meta-analysis based on 647 composting experiments across China.
-The overall effects of SDIs on straw decomposition efficiency and compost maturity were evaluated, and the influences of composting site, environmental conditions, and management practices were further examined.
-The results showed that SDIs application significantly enhanced straw degradation rate and compost maturity, with increases ranging from 36.57% to 53.13% and from 5.32% to 22.56%, respectively (
+Straw-decomposing inoculants (SDIs) have been proposed to accelerate the straw transformation for compost maturity.
+It is often required to clarify their actual performance under different composting conditions.
+This study aims to systematically quantify the overall effects of the SDIs on the straw degradation efficiency and compost maturation, with emphasis on their responses to different measures.
+A meta-analysis was conducted using 647 composting experiments in China.
+A systematic investigation was implemented to examine the influences of the composting site, environmental conditions, and practices.
+The results showed that the SDIs significantly enhanced the straw degradation rate and compost maturity, with the increase ranging from 36.57% to 53.13% and from 5.32% to 22.56%, respectively (

 P<0.05).
-Notably, efficient straw decomposition and high-quality compost maturation followed distinct regulatory pathways.
-At the decomposition level, SDIs markedly accelerated straw breakdown, with their effectiveness jointly influenced by inoculant type, straw species, and composting volume.
-Fungal inoculants exhibited the strongest promoting effect due to their superior lignocellulose-degrading capacity, particularly for rice straw.
-Moreover, composting volume exceeding 500 L significantly enhance decomposition efficiency (
+Notably, the efficient straw decomposition and high-quality compost maturation also followed the regulatory pathways.
+At the decomposition level, the SDIs markedly accelerated the straw breakdown, where their effectiveness depended primarily on the inoculant type, straw species, and composting volume.
+Fungal inoculants also showed the strongest promoting effect, due to their superior lignocellulose-degrading capacity, particularly for the rice straw.
+Moreover, the composting volume over 500 L significantly enhanced the decomposition efficiency (

 P<0.05).
-At the maturation level, initial composting temperature emerged as a key driving factor, with an optimal range of (30~40℃) facilitating compost maturity.
-Co-composting with manure played a pivotal role in steering the maturation process, primarily by optimizing the initial Carbon-to-Nitrogen (C/N) ratio and metabolic pathways.
-However, when the composting cycles exceeded 45 days, the effectiveness of SDIs in enhancing maturity during the thermophilic phase was significantly diminished (
+At the maturation level, the initial composting temperature also emerged as a key driving factor, with an optimal range of (30~40 °C) for compost maturity.
+Co-composting with the manure was used to steer the maturation and optimize the initial Carbon-to-Nitrogen (C/N) ratio and metabolic pathways.
+Once the composting cycles exceeded 45 days, the effectiveness of the SDIs was significantly diminished (

-P<0.05), showing a decreasing trend with prolonged composting time.
-Based on these insights, tailored optimization strategies are proposed.
-For rice and maize straw, fungal-based SDIs are recommended, combined with manure at a mass ratio greater than 5:4, an initial C/N ratio below 30, an initial composting temperature of 30~40℃, and a composting volume exceeding 500 L. For wheat straw, composite inoculants are more suitable, also with a manure-to-straw ratios above 5:4, while initial temperature and composting volume should be adjusted according to specific conditions.
+P<0.05) for the maturity at the thermophilic phase, indicating a decreasing trend with the prolonged composting time.
+Optimization strategies were proposed to tailor to the rice and maize straw.
+The fungal SDIs were recommended to combine with the manure at a mass ratio greater than 5:4, an initial C/N ratio below 30, an initial composting temperature of 30~40°C, and a composting volume exceeding 500 L. In wheat straw, more suitable composite inoculants were also recommended with a manure-to-straw ratio above 5:4.
+The optimal initial temperature and composting volume can be expected for the straw transformation.